ovhlabs/sail/README.md

 sail services                Services
-sail services add            Add a new docker service sail services rm             Delete a docker service sail services attach         Attach to the console of the service containers sail services logs           Fetch the logs of a service sail services redeploy       Redeploy a docker service sail services stop           Stop a docker service
+sail services add            Add a new docker service sail services rm             Delete a docker service sail services logs           Fetch the logs of a service sail services redeploy       Redeploy a docker service sail services stop           Stop a docker service